Last Updated on

-The market is open from noon to nine at night, however you can avoid the bulk of the crowds by going around dinner time, when it’s most romantic and most of the day trippers have gone home.
+The market is open from noon to nine at night.
+You can avoid the bulk of the crowds by going around dinner, when it’s most romantic and most of the day-trippers have gone home.

 We spent about four hours browsing the market, which has over one hundred stalls.
 We certainly did not see everything, so if you’re keen on staying overnight in the Hague, come back on the following Sunday to see more of the market.